dsalvagni/dsalvagni.github.io/_posts/2018-07-23-road-cycling-for-the-win.markdown

 Considering my last ride, it wasn't that much longer in terms of distance but for sure in terms of time spent.
 I could've done it in a shorter time and I think there are two reasons I couldn't this time: 1) I decided to ride with my tyres on low pressure to make it more comfortable; 2) the most important one: my fitness level; There's one thing that I need to keep in mind always that I start to think in bike upgrades again:

-> is the man not the machine
+> it's the man not the machine

 I definitely need to improve my fitness level.
 I was felling ok while running although it was always hard to finish 5km in less than 30min.
 So to achieve a better fitness level I'll try to follow a training plan suggested on Garmin app.
 It's a 8-weeks-plan that aim to increase your resistance and give you strength enough to raise the average speed on trainings.
 I should make use of flat paths here in Berlin to improve my fitness conditions as I can almost simulate indoor conditions outside -- at least it seems so.
 Then, later, I can start to thinking on climbing small hills as it will require a better preparation.
 Meanwhile, I'm happy that I do such great rides with a good performance without coughing my lungs out.